 Thereafter, the player to the dealer’s left is given the opportunity to discard any number of cards face-down from their hand, and are immediately dealt the same number of cards from the stock, restoring their hand to five cards.
 (Note: some players’ house rules state that the maximum number of cards that can be discarded is four, and the held card must be an ace; otherwise, a player may only discard three cards.
 This is to prevent the stock from depleting too rapidly and to discourage players from “sucking out” on the draw.)
 Should the stock be exhausted before all players have drawn, the discards are collected and shuffled, and further draws are dealt from the discards.

 After the draw is completed, another betting round occurs.
-After this betting round, the hands are exposed, and the player with the highest hand takes the pot.
+After this betting round, the hands are exposed, and the player with the highest hand, according to the standard rank of poker hands, takes the pot.

 Follow the Bitch is a variant of Seven-Card Stud with a curious mechanic for determining wild cards.
 Because which rank of card is wild can change—sometimes multiple times—during the game, hands that are strong early on can be utterly worthless by the time the showdown rolls around.